What foods increase memory and concentration?

 - Vegetable Oils which highly refined and processed oils include corn, soybean, canola, safflower, and sunflower oils.

 Common food sensitivities/allergies in children with attention issues are food colorings, dairy, soy and gluten to name the most common.

-We observe in our neurofeedback center in NYC, Boulder and L.A., that when a child has a healthy diet we see positive shifts in their school performance and mood faster than kids whose diets contain a lot of processed foods and sugars.
+We observe in our neurofeedback center in NYC, Boulder, Portland and L.A., that when a child has a healthy diet we see positive shifts in their school performance and mood faster than kids whose diets contain a lot of processed foods and sugars.

 If you think there may be food allergies affecting your health, a safe way to find out is to do an elimination diet for kids and adults to see if diet is contributing to mental fogginess, and inability to focus being caused by allergic reactions.

 What is the best Brain Foods?

 1. Good fats.
 These are the types of fat that protect the heart and brain and decrease inflammation: Extra-virgin, cold-pressed, organic coconut oil and olive oil, grass-fed butter.

 2. Nuts: walnuts, almonds, pecans, macadamia--great for fuel and contain the good fats the brain uses as building blocks.